Last Updated: September 13, 2025|Categories: |

 Negotiating Institutional Constraints to Expand Racially Just Possibilities

-In response to systemic and societal barriers, teachers co-design learning conditions with and for students who persist and see multiple opportunities for enacting a more racially just world in day-to-day classroom and school life.
-These innovative practices are called “racial micropolitical literacy”
+Not withstanding systemic and societal barriers, teachers and students persist and see multiple opportunities for enacting a more racially just world in day-to-day classroom and school life.
+This comic showcases this innovative practice, referred to as “racial micropolitical literacy.”

 Citation